gerardroche/gerardroche.github.io/_posts/2019-05-22-neovintageous-1.15.0.md

 title: NeoVintageous 1.15.0
 ---

-NeoVintageous [1.15.0](https://github.com/NeoVintageous/NeoVintageous/releases/tag/1.15.0) is out.
+NeoVintageous 1.15.0 has just been released.
 The highlights for this release is ability to have insert mode by default, pasting and yanking enhancements, and some polish with new aliases.

 ## Insert mode by default

+Insert mode by default means that NeoVintageous will enter insert mode when opening or switching views or when the window receives focus and is **not** in visual mode.
+The reason for that last qualification is so that visual mode selections are retained when the window loses focus.

-Menu > Preferences > Settings:
+**Menu > Preferences > Settings:**

 ```json
 {